 - Desire to correct tubular breast deformity

-During your breast reconstruction consultation with Dr. Tessler, the surgeon will listen to your concerns, examine your body, and study your medical history before letting you know whether TDAP reconstruction is for you.
-If your body type or medical history does not permit this procedure, Dr. Tessler will recommend an alternative autologous technique that suits your profile.
+During your breast reconstruction consultation with Dr. Tessler and Dr. Turin, the surgeon will listen to your concerns, examine your body, and study your medical history before letting you know whether TDAP reconstruction is for you.
+If your body type or medical history does not permit this procedure, your surgeon will recommend an alternative autologous technique that suits your profile.

 More about the TDAP Technique